DATA-606-2023-FALL-MONDAY/Katuri_Lokesh/Doc/proposal.md

 **Why It Matters:**

-Identifying influential factors for the Area Deprivation Index (ADI) is vital for targeted interventions, efficient resource allocation, healthcare planning, evidence-based policymaking, promoting social equity, and advancing research in addressing socio-economic disparities and health outcomes.
+Identifying influential factors for the Area Deprivation Index (ADI) is vital for targeted interventions, efficient resource allocation, healthcare planning, evidence-based policymaking, promoting social equity, and advancing research in addressing socioeconomic disparities and health outcomes.

 **Research Questions:**